 What is an Informed Consent?

-This is where you sit down with our doctors and ask as many questions as you like before consenting to the study.
+This is where you sit down with our experienced health care provider or medical officer and ask as many questions as you like before consenting to the study.
 We will give you the Participant Information and Consent Form (PICF) that explains all you need to know about the study you are considering.

 It details all potential risks and benefits as well as your rights and responsibilities.
 Before you participate you will be provided with all available information to inform your decision.
 At no point are you obligated to participate in the study.